BronBron-Commits/dw-networking-documentation/README.md

-This repository documents observed DeltaWorlds network behavior for
+This repository documents observed and reverse-engineered behavior of the

-educational, interoperability, and tooling purposes.
+DeltaWorlds native client networking stack.

-\## Scope
+Scope includes:

+\- Transport behavior (Winsock usage)

-\- Packet formats (observed)
+\- Packet framing and dispatch

-\- Message sequencing

-\- Object lifecycle data

-\- Version differences

-\## Out of Scope
+\- World and object replication

+\- Protocol observations derived from client reverse-engineering

+This repository does NOT contain:

-\- Client code
+\- Client source code

-\- Exploitation
+\- Decompiled binaries

-\- Automation tooling
+\- Proprietary assets

-\## Methodology

-All observations are captured in controlled environments and documented

-with reproducible steps.
+All documentation is derived from behavioral analysis and static inspection.

-\## Status
+\## Repository Structure

-Early-stage documentation.
-Information may be incomplete or evolving.
+\- methodology/  — RE approach and guiding principles

+\- protocols/   — Protocol structure and opcodes

+\- transport/   — Socket behavior and data flow

+\- flows/       — High-level sequence diagrams

+\- packets/     — Observed packet structures